 This class is geared to staff and administrators who develop and submit multi-project grant applications to NIH.
 Attendance is strongly encouraged before starting a proposal in this system.

-Have you been curious about clinical trials?
+Have you been curious about clinical trials for business & industry?
 This class will remove the mystery and share interesting information on the subject.
 You will learn what a clinical trial is and general information on the important roles in the process.
 The class also includes a question and answer section with Laura Williams, an experienced clinical trials SPA grant administrator who can field questions on the SPA Expedited PRF process and other related topics.

 This class will explain: